 Charged with a Cocaine Crime?
 Call Us.

-If you have been charged with a cocaine-related crime in the state of Ohio, our attorneys at the office of Scott and Nolder Law Firm, LPA are the ones to call.
+If you have been charged with a cocaine-related crime, our attorneys at the office of Steven S. Nolder Law Firm, LPA are the ones to call.
 We have decades of experience helping clients with drug related crimes and work diligently to get you the settlement you deserve.